Niagara, Wisconsin

 Niagara is a city in Marinette County, Wisconsin, United States.
 The population was 1,602 at the 2020 census.
 The city lies to the north of and adjacent to the Town of Niagara.
 It is part of the Marinette, WI-MI Micropolitan Statistical Area.

 History

 The city of Niagara was founded in 1900 on the banks of the Menominee River.
-Niagara is an Iroquois word that means "thundering waters", which is also used in the famous Niagara Falls, between New York and the Canadian province of Ontario.
+Niagara is an Iroquois word that means "thundering waters", which is also used in the famous Niagara Falls, between New York state and the Canadian province of Ontario.

 Geography

 Niagara is located at (45.778244, -88.003867).

-According to the United States Census Bureau, the city has a total area of 3.00 sqmi, of which, 2.75 sqmi is land and 0.25 sqmi is water.
+According to the United States Census Bureau, the city has a total area of 3.00 sqmi, of which 2.75 sqmi is land and 0.25 sqmi is water.